cruzbit/cruzbit/client/README.md

 - **prune** - If specified, only the last 2016 blocks (roughly 2 weeks) worth of transaction and public key transaction indices are stored in the ledger.
 This only impacts a wallet's ability to query for history older than that.
 It can still query for current balances of all public keys.
 - **tlscert** - Path to a file containing a PEM-encoded X.509 certificate to use with TLS.
 - **tlskey** - Path to a file containing a PEM-encoded private key to use with TLS.
+- **inlimit** - Limit for the number of inbound peer connections.
+Default is 128.